prathameshnium/PICA-Python-Instrument-Control-and-Automation/paper/paper.md

 # Summary

 PICA (Python-based Instrument Control and Automation) is a modular, open-source software suite designed to automate complex characterisation experiments in condensed matter physics.
-While initially developed to operate a custom laboratory-built measurement system,PICA is designed as a hardware agnostic framework.
+PICA is designed as a versatile framework capable of operating on any standard laboratory workstation.
 It provides an extensible unified graphical user interface (GUI) for orchestrating high-precision instruments, specifically Keithley SourceMeters/Nanovoltmeters, Lakeshore Temperature Controllers, and Keysight LCR metres.
 The suite controls temperature setpoints to perform automated protocols, including temperature-dependent resistivity, current-voltage (I-V) characteristics, and pyroelectric current measurement.

 # Statement of need

 Advancements in experimental physics depend on the precise characterisation of material properties under extreme physical conditions.
 Researchers have to choose between expensive proprietary software like LabVIEW or developing a custom measurement script from scratch.
-While powerful ecosystem libraries such as PyVISA [@grecco2023pyvisa] and PyMeasure [@pymeasure_2025] provide the foundational drivers for instrumental communication, they are fundamentally software libraries that require the user to write and maintain code.This creates a technical barrier for researchers who lack programming expertise.
+While powerful ecosystem libraries such as PyVISA [@grecco2023pyvisa] and PyMeasure [@pymeasure_2025] provide the foundational drivers for instrumental communication, they are fundamentally software libraries that require the user to write and maintain code.
+This creates a technical barrier for researchers who lack programming expertise.
 PICA addresses this gap by functioning as a turnkey application rather than a library.
-It offers a ready to run graphical interface that abstracts the underlying control logic, allowing the experimentalist to focus on data acquisition without the need to develop custom software scripts.
+It offers a "ready-to-run" graphical interface that abstracts the underlying control logic, allowing the experimentalist to focus on data acquisition without the need to develop custom software scripts for the supported hardware configurations.

 It differentiates itself through the following unique features:

-* **Accessibility:** A professional dashboard that allows researchers without coding experience to configure and run a complex measurement protocol immediately.
+* **Accessibility:** A professional dashboard that allows researchers without coding experience to configure and run a complex measurement protocol immediately using the suite's pre-packaged measurement modules.

-* **Physical Validation:** Unlike general-purpose drivers, PICA's protocols are actively used for cryogenic transport measurements (80K - 320K) at the UGC DAE Consortium for Scientific Research, Mumbai Centre, validating the software's core architecture in a real world research environment and providing a stable, tested foundation for the university and researchers to build upon.
+* **Physical Validation:** Unlike general-purpose drivers, PICA's protocols are actively used for cryogenic transport measurements (80K - 320K) at the UGC DAE Consortium for Scientific Research, Mumbai Centre, validating the software's core architecture in a real-world research environment and providing a stable, tested foundation for the university and researchers to build upon.

 * **Process Isolation:** PICA deploys a `multiprocessing` architecture that runs instrumentation control logic in an isolated process.
 This ensures that hardware timeouts or driver crashes do not freeze the main dashboard, which is a common problem in single-threaded Python scripts.